History of basketball: First international games

 After its arrival in Europe, basketball developed very quickly.
 In 1909 the first international match was held in Saint Petersburg: Mayak Saint Petersburg beat a YMCA American team.
 The first great European event was held in 1919 in Joinville-le-Pont, near Paris, during the Inter-Allied Games.
 United States, led by future Hall of Fame player Max Friedman, won against Italy and France, and then Italy beat France.
 Basketball soon became popular among French and Italians.
 The Italian team had a white shirt with the House of Savoy shield and the players were: Arrigo and Marco Muggiani, Baccarini, Giuseppe Sessa, Palestra, Pecollo and Bagnoli.

+Basketball was played as a demonstration sport at the 1904 Summer Olympics in St. Louis, United States and 1924 Summer Olympics in Paris, France.

 Formation of FIBA

 World basketball was growing, but it was on June 18, 1932, that a real international organization was formed, to coordinate tournaments and teams: that day, the following representatives of the 8 national federations: Attilio Ponisio (Argentina), Simeon Mavroskoufis (Greece), Count Giorgio Asinari di San Marzano (Italy), Joseph Shadeiko (Latvia), Henry Brandt (Portugal), D.D.
 Teica (Romania), Léon Bouffard (Switzerland), and Ladilslav Kapucian (Czechoslovakia) founded the International Basketball Federation (Fédération internationale de basketball amateur, FIBA) in Geneva.
-Its work was fundamental for the first inclusion of basketball in the Berlin Olympic Games in 1936.
-The first Olympic title was won by the U.S. national team: Sam Balter, Ralph Bishop, Joe Fortenberry, Tex Gibbons, Francis Johnson, Carl Knowles, Frank Lubin, Art Mollner, Donald Piper, Jack Ragland, Willard Schmidt, Carl Shy, Duane Swanson, Bill Wheatley and the trainer James Needles.
+Its work was fundamental for the first inclusion of basketball in the Berlin Olympic Games as an official Olympic sport in 1936.
+The first Olympic title was won by the United States men's national basketball team: Sam Balter, Ralph Bishop, Joe Fortenberry, Tex Gibbons, Francis Johnson, Carl Knowles, Frank Lubin (captain), Art Mollner, Donald Piper, Jack Ragland, Willard Schmidt, Carl Shy, Duane Swanson, Bill Wheatley and the trainer James Needles.
 Canada was runner-up; the games were played on an outdoor clay court.

+On 2–4 May 1935 the first FIBA's EuroBasket was held – EuroBasket 1935 in Geneva, Switzerland with 10 countries national teams, where in the final the Latvia men's national basketball team defeated 24–18 the Spain men's national basketball team and became the inaugural European basketball champions, while bronze was claimed by the Czechoslovakia men's national basketball team.

 The first World Championship was held in Argentina in 1950.